A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Related Work

 \subsection{General-Purpose Experimentation Platforms}

-Several general-purpose platforms aim to simplify ML experimentation, but they typically fail to resolve the tension between usability, reproducibility, and extensibility, forcing researchers to make compromises.
+Several general-purpose platforms aim to simplify ML experimentation while only partly alleviating the cognitive load of AI development \cite{dolata2023making}.
+They typically fail to resolve the tension between usability, reproducibility, and extensibility, forcing researchers to make compromises.
 For example, graphical tools like WEKA \cite{weka_book} and visual programming environments like Orange3 \cite{orange_pdf} excel at lowering the barrier to entry in machine learning research in different domains.
 They allow for rapid prototyping without extensive coding.
 However, they externalize the burden of reproducibility, as rigorously capturing an end-to-end experiment, including precise library versions and sources of non-determinism, requires manual effort outside the core workflow.

 Declarative, code-centric platforms like Ludwig \cite{ludwig_pdf} advance this goal by using configuration files to define deep learning experiments.
 This approach streamlines workflows and supports extensibility.
 While powerful for neural networks, it is not primarily designed for the classical machine learning pipelines common in localization studies and, similar to graphical tools, leaves environment and data versioning as an external concern.